sceptejas/Stray-SDK/README.md

 ## 💬 Contact

-Built with ❤️ by [Your Name or GitHub Handle].
+Built with ❤️ by sceptejas
 Contributions welcome!